 The town is awash with strangers as people from around the countryside and beyond visit for the festival week.
-No one seems to mind though as the town seems to bare its splendor for all to enjoy.
-As the week draws to a close, the excitement does not appear to lessen in any way.
-In fact it appears to increase as everyone prepares for the upcoming Race of Heroes.
+No one seems to mind though, as the town seems to bare its splendor for all to enjoy.
+As the week draws to a close, the excitement does not lessen in any way.
+In fact it increases as everyone prepares for the upcoming Race of Heroes.
 Throughout the city, the people are talking about who will win this year's race.

-At this point allow the characters to decide what they are doing during the festival and why they are in town, if they are not from the Highfolk region.
-Anyone inquiring about the race can easily find someone who will tell them all about it and undoubtedly ask if they plan to compete.
+At this point allow the characters to decide what they are doing during the festival and why they are in town, if they are not from the region.
+Anyone inquiring about the race can easily find someone who tells them all about it and will undoubtedly ask if they plan to compete.
 The following pieces of information are easily obtained from any merchant, tavern owner, or street urchin.
-In addition, any character from Highfolk receives a Knowledge: Local skill check, DC 10, to gain this knowledge.
+In addition, any character from Highfolk receives all but the last two pieces of information automatically:

-- The race of heroes is an annual event that begins on Freeday, the last day of Richfest. - The race entails going into the Vesve to retrieve a bushel of special llymirth berries and bring them back to Highfolk as quickly as possible. - The berries are only found in a few secret places within the Vesve, each team is sent to a different place. - All competitors should meet at the Gilded Cow Tavern today, Earthday, the day before the last day of the Richfest week, to register.

-- The berries will be used to make the prized llymirth wine, which will be tasted at Brewfest, in three months. - In past years, the fasted team has taken anywhere from four days to nearly two months. - The prize for the fastest team is to be crowned heroes for a year, and a bottle of the fine llymirth wine. - This year's vintner is Antus Bralain, who will make the berries into wine. - The team that everyone is betting on this year is known as the Elven Shadows, who supposedly know all of the Vesve very well.
-The Elven Shadows won three years ago before The Blades of Vengeance and the Black Bottom Clan, both of whom are not expected to compete.
+- The race of heroes is an annual event that begins on Freeday, the last day of Richfest. - The race entails going into the Vesve to retrieve a bushel of special Ilymirth berries and bring them back to Highfolk as quickly as possible. - The barriers are only found in a few secret places within the Vesve.
+Each team is sent to a different place. - All competitors should meet at the Gilded Cow Tavern today (Earthday), which is the day the day before the last day of the Richfest week, if they want to register. - The berries will be used to make the prized Ilymirth wine.
+The wines made will be tasted at Brewfest, in three months. - In past years, the fasted team has taken anywhere from four days to nearly two months to collect the berries. - The prize for the fastest team is to be crowned heroes for a year, and also wins a bottle of the fine Ilymirth wine. - This year's vintner is Gaven Redleaf.
+He makes the berries gathered into the wine. - The team that everyone is betting on this year is the Elven Shadows.
+They are said to have the best knowledge of the Vesve. .

-Encounter 1 - A Night in Highfolk
+Encounter 1 A Night in Highfolk

-When the players go to the Gilded Cow, read or paraphrase the following.
+When the players go to the Gilded Cow, read or paraphrase the following:

-Before you stands the Gilded Cow, a local tavern that hosts to adventurers.
+Before you stands the Gilded Cow, a local tavern that hosts many adventurers.
 Many say that the place holds magic and treasure aplenty for those with the coin to pay for it.
 Others just seem to laugh at the notion.
-A long line stretches out the front door of the tavern coming to an end right before you.
+A long line stretches out the front door of the tavern coming to an end just beyond where you currently stand.